 - Please wipe down your case and instrument with alcohol.

 - Remove from the case anything besides the instrument.
-You should only give me your instrument and case: leave the case cover, swab cloth, and swab at home.
+You should only give me your instrument and case: leave the case cover, swab cloth, and and cleaning cloth at home.

 - Drop Off:

 I will meet you outside to take your instrument.
 Please wear a face mask when meeting me.

 I let the instrument sit for a day and then sterilize the instrument and case before beginning work.
 This will involve alcohol and disassembly and placement of components under a UV-C germicidal lamp.
 I do this both before working on the instrument and after working on the instrument.

 After the first round of sterilization I will work on the instrument.
 If I see something that will require more time than estimated I will contact you before proceeding.
 After I finish my work I will once again sterilize the instrument.
 The total time for sterilization before and after repair is 50 minutes long.
 Because of the added time to clean instruments the minimum cost for repair is $40.
 You will need to leave your instruments for at least two days.